 Nothing sets the stage for a wonderful wedding quite like lavish bouquets of flowers.
 Whether it’s just simple bouquets for the bridal party or a whole church full of ornate arrangements, the right flowers can really brighten your special day.
-Unfortunately, the wrong flowers might not even survive the ceremony.
+Unfortunately, the wrong flowers might not even survive the ceremony. in fact, they wouldn’t be fit to included in your wedding gift bags.
 Additionally, they could give you a rash, or could even send your guests to the hospital.
 Here are a few of the worst wedding flowers that, while beautiful, shouldn’t RSVP to your celebration.

 The Worst Wedding Flowers

 Though it’s not a complete list, we’ve narrowed down the 5 worst choices.
 Here’s what they are and why they should be avoided.

 When you see them planted in a garden, you’d think tulips are a tempting choice for a wedding.
 They’re available in a dazzling array of bright colors atop graceful, light green stalks; it seems like they’d be perfect for a bridal bouquet.
 Unfortunately, tulips don’t live long out of the ground–certainly not long enough to survive the entire day of the wedding.
 Those graceful stalks will droop, the flowers will wilt, and the petals will fall.
 So it’s best to leave the tulips in the ground where they can thrive.